thinkerers/theophile.dev/README.md

 theophile.dev is a dynamic, lightweight&fast portfolio website.

 Handcrafted with PHP, SQLite, Typescript and OpenProps.
-It was designed to be hosted on [OVH's free web hosting](https://www.ovhcloud.com/en-gb/domains/free-web-hosting/).
+It was designed to be hosted on [OVH's free web hosting](https://www.ovhcloud.com/en-gb/domains/free-web-hosting/), and will be used as a template in the future.

 ## 📋 Features